Biden and Harris call for three-month nationwide mask mandate

 President Trump ridiculed the idea during a news conference later Thursday.

-Mr. Trump has been seen wearing a mask infrequently and only recently pivoted to supporting the wide use of masks in public.
-In May, Mr. Trump mocked Biden on Twitter for wearing a mask.
+Trump has been seen wearing a mask infrequently and only recently pivoted to supporting the wide use of masks in public.
+In May, Trump mocked Biden on Twitter for wearing a mask.

 According to data from Johns Hopkins University, there are over 5 million confirmed coronavirus cases in the U.S., and over 166,000 Americans have died of the virus.